-Just like a desktop trading platform, a Forex trading app for beginners is either in-house built or licensed.
-For example, a broker may offer the MetaTrader app to its traders.
-To use it, the trader must download the app and then search for the name of the brokerage house under the brokers' list that comes with the default settings.
-Finally, by choosing the server and introducing the login data, the trader connects to the trading account using the MetaTrader app.
+Just like a desktop trading platform, a forex trading app is either built in-house or licensed from a third-party software company.
+For example, a broker may offer the MetaTrader app to its customers, in which case the trader must download the MT app and search for the name of the brokerage house they are signed up with.
+Then, choose a server and enter login information to get connected.

-Push-up notifications are another thing to consider – they make the trader’s job much easier, especially if the notifications show relevant changes in prices.
+Push notifications are another feature to consider.
+They make the trader’s job much easier, especially if the notifications show relevant price changes.

-A Forex trading app is not a decisive criterion for choosing a broker.
-However, it is a desirable one.
-Ideally, the Forex trading app for beginners should be reliable enough to use.
-As such, a quick look at the reviews on the app store might help as other traders' opinion is a valuable input.
-Another thing to consider is the app's ranking in the app store, as it is an indicator of its popularity.
+A forex trading app is usually not the decisive criterion when choosing a broker, but it certainly is desirable.
+The most important thing is for the trading app to be reliable, and a quick look at the reviews on the app store should tell you if this is the case.
+Another good indicator is the app's ranking in the app store.

 Frequently Asked Questions

-No. Regulation comes with extra costs that typically hurt the profitability of a business.
-However, in some cases, brokers have no other alternative but to get a license from the financial regulator if they want to cater for clients in a certain area.
-Therefore, unregulated brokers are typically registered offshore and pose bigger risks to their customers than the regulated ones.
+No. Regulation comes with extra costs that typically hurt the profitability of a brokerage business, so a few brokers are reluctant.
+However, brokers often have no alternative but to get a license from the financial regulator if they want to cater to clients in a certain region.
+Unregulated brokers are typically registered offshore.

 MetaTrader.
-It comes in two versions, MetaTrader4 and 5 and most retail traders are used to their features.
-The best part of using the MetaTrader is that a trader can switch from a broker to another and import all the analysis on the new platform, as long as it is MetaTrader.
+It comes in two versions, MetaTrader 4 (MT4) and MetaTrader 5 (MT5), which many seasoned retail traders are familiar with.
+One of the benefits of this third-party software is that a trader can easily switch from a broker to another and import all the analysis onto the new broker’s trading platform.